llobato/docs/docs/other/install-gwms-frontend.md

 ```

 This will install the current production release verified and tested by OSG with
-default condor configuration.
+default HTCondor configuration.
 This command will install the GlideinWMS
-vofrontend, condor, the OSG client, and all the required dependencies all on one
+vofrontend, HTCondor, the OSG client, and all the required dependencies all on one
 node.

 If you wish to install a different version of GlideinWMS, add the "--enablerepo"